Which of the following is the superior transverse plane of the ab... | Channels for Pearson+

 1

 Understand the concept of transverse planes in the abdominal region.
-These planes are imaginary horizontal lines used to divide the abdomen into regions for anatomical study and clinical reference.
+These planes are imaginary horizontal lines used to divide the abdomen into sections for anatomical study and clinical reference.

-Review the four transverse planes mentioned in the problem: Transtubercular plane, Subcostal plane, Interspinous plane, and Transpyloric plane.
-Each plane is located at a specific anatomical landmark.

-Learn the anatomical location of the Transpyloric plane.
-It is positioned at the level of the L1 vertebra and passes through the pylorus of the stomach, making it the superior transverse plane compared to the others.
+Learn the definitions of the given planes: - Transpyloric plane: Located at the level of the L1 vertebra, it passes through the pylorus of the stomach. - Subcostal plane: Located at the level of the L3 vertebra, it passes just below the costal margin. - Transtubercular plane: Located at the level of the L5 vertebra, it passes through the iliac tubercles. - Interspinous plane: Located at the level of the anterior superior iliac spines.

-Compare the anatomical positions of the other planes: The Subcostal plane is located at the level of the 10th rib, the Transtubercular plane is at the level of the iliac tubercles (L5 vertebra), and the Interspinous plane is at the level of the anterior superior iliac spines.
-These are all inferior to the Transpyloric plane.
+Compare the relative positions of these planes.
+The term 'superior' refers to a higher position in the body.
+Among the listed planes, the Transpyloric plane is the most superior as it is located at the L1 vertebra, higher than the others.

-Conclude that the Transpyloric plane is the correct answer because it is the superior transverse plane in the abdominal region, located higher than the other planes mentioned.
+Recall that the Transpyloric plane is clinically significant because it passes through important structures such as the pylorus of the stomach, the duodenojejunal junction, and the neck of the pancreas.

 Watch next